brianokeefe/starch/README.md

   and `files` (all in `app/assets`), respectively.
 These files will be copied 1:1 without any additional processing.

-By default, your site will be built 1:1 with the `app` directory, so you can reference assets in your site like: `/assets/images/spuds.png`.
+When your site is staged or built, the `assets` directory will be placed in the root of the destination directory, alongside the rendered contents of the `pages` directory.
+For example, `app/pages/index.html` will end up as `/index.html`, and you can reference assets in your site like:
+`/assets/images/spuds.png`.

-### Grunt tasks
+### Grunt tasks - staging, building, cleaning

 The entirety of the Starch toolchain is accessible through [Grunt](http://gruntjs.com).
 There are quite a few tasks defined in the